 The 1st Para Company formed in 1947 would wear the red beret.
 The commando’s would wear a green beret.
 When the commando’s started their para training in 1948 they would wear the green beret with the para wing on it after completion of the course.
 Later as the Para Battle Group all would wear red berets, again for unity of dress.

-Version two: The wing was designed only in 1946 by sergeant Kampschuur of the Airborne School together with the badge for that school in an assignment by captain Sisselaar commander of the school.
+The beretwing was designed only in 1946 by sergeant Kampschuur of the Airborne School together with the badge for that school in an assignment by captain Sisselaar commander of the school.
+It was designed in the style of the pre war aviation qualification badges.
 A small batch of the wings was produced in bronze (as this was the colour in use for the aviation wings of the KNIL at that time) in 1946.
 The wing was designed as a qualification wing.
-Due to unknown reasons the batch was forgotten and in the meantime the regular (English style) qualification wing had already come into regular use.
+Due to unknown reasons the batch was forgotten and in the meantime the regular (British style) qualification wing had already come into regular use.

-With the introduction of the red beret there was a wish for a badge to be worn on this beret.
-The old batch of wings was relocated and used for this.
+With the introduction of the red beret there was a wish for a specific para badge to be worn on this beret in place of the regular Dutch lion that was used previously.
+The old batch of “qualification” wings was used for this.
 The first groups would get the bronze wings.
 Later production was done with the same mold/dye but mainly in brass and a small quantity in silver.

 Device for action jumps

 The eyelet below the wreath was soldered on seperately, it was not part of the dye/mold!
 It was to be used for a device to show combat jumps when it was still a qualification wing is the common understanding.
-The device (possibly a dagger) was never actually made/used.
-Nevertheless all three variations had this eyelet soldered on!
+The device (possibly a dagger or a star) was never actually made/used.
+Nevertheless all variations used in the existence of the unit had this eyelet soldered on!

 This first batch was in bronze in both versions of the history of the wing.
 This batch was used for the first groups that received the red beret by the end of 1947.
 When this batch was finished new batches were made using the same dye/mold.
 Somewhere in the process of making new batches brass was chosen as the material as this could be polished better, a desire of many of the new para’s!